Naveen-santhosh/bashScripting/README.md

 5. hereDocDelimeter.sh:show multiple lines on output similar to variable name.

-6. conditionalStatements.sh : Typical if else conditional statements.
+6. conditionalStatements.sh : Basic if,elif and else conditional statements.

+7. conditionalStatements2.sh : 3 syntaxes of and statements ==> spaces in the if and else statements matter.
+"Or" statements

+8.{{TO BE COMPLETED AGAIN}} conditionalStatements3.sh : Case statements can be implemented with multiple if elif statements as well.

+9. loops.sh :